If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Clean the Machine

-We recommend cleaning your washing machine once a month!
-Your machine might have a self-clean system that doesn’t require any added cleaning solutions.
-But if not, pour one cup of distilled white vinegar into the drum and run a hot cycle.
+A dirty washer cannot clean clothes effectively.
+We recommend cleaning your washing machine once a month to prevent mold and detergent buildup.
+If your machine does not have a self-clean cycle, pour one cup of distilled white vinegar into the drum and run a hot cycle.

-While the machine is running, wipe the outside of the machine with a cloth dampened in a 1:1 water and white vinegar solution.
+While the machine runs, wipe down the door seal and exterior with a cloth dampened in a 50/50 mixture of water and white vinegar.

 3. Roll Your Clothes